michael-altf4/tasker/README.md

 3. Open your browser at [http://localhost:8080](http://localhost:8080)

-To run, you need PostgreSQL, specify the settings in application-local.properties Flyway applies migrations from `db/migration/` on startup.
+To run, you need PostgreSQL, specify the settings in application-local.properties.
+Flyway applies migrations from `db/migration/` on startup.

 ---